elendee/EmuHelpers/README.md

 #### `Model.hydrate( type, source, overwrite )`
 - enum `type` - 'data' or 'form'
 - - data: hydrate from other objects or Models as `source`s
 - - form: attempt to hydrate a Model from a given DOM form as `source`, or it's internal form if none is provided.
-The form should in turn be created by the Model's `build_form` method to ensure the inputs align with the Model.

 #### `Model.submit( endpoint, options )`
 - post data directly from the model as opposed to from a form element